ibm-cloud-docs/devsecops/devsecops-tutorial-cc-toolchain.md

 The CC toolchain implements the following best practices:

-* Runs a static code scanner at pre-defined internals on the application repositories that are provided to detect secrets in the application source code and vulnerable packages that are used as application dependencies.
+* Runs a static code scanner at pre-defined intervals on the application repositories that are provided to detect secrets in the application source code and vulnerable packages that are used as application dependencies.
 * Scan the container image for security vulnerabilities.
 * Any incident issue that is found during the scan or updated is marked with a due date.
 * Generate a `summary.json` file and store in IBM Cloud Object Storage at the end of every run that summarizes the details of the scan.